Caching¶

 })

-To keep the tuned defaults but override just a few namespaces, use namespaces:
+To keep the tuned defaults but override just a few scopes, use namespaces — a

 const yasuo = new Yasuo({